Louis Gaudinot

 Louis J. Gaudinot (born August 28, 1984) is an American professional mixed martial artist who formerly competed in the UFC's Flyweight division.
 A professional competitor since 2009, Gaudinot has also formerly competed on Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller as a Bantamweight.

 Background

 Gaudinot began training in martial arts with Tiger Schulmann well over twenty years ago because of where he grew up and how small he was as a child.
-Being tiny in a bad neighborhood, Louis's parents knew he would have to defend himself at one or many points in his life, so they brought him to the Tiger Schulmann's in Yonkers NY when he was six years old.
+Being tiny in a disinvested neighborhood, Louis's parents knew he would have to defend himself at one or many points in his life, so they brought him to the Tiger Schulmann's in Yonkers NY when he was six years old.
 Originally, he trained in Kyokushin Karate and over time began also training in grappling.
-Gaudinot later earned a fourth degree black belt in karate.
+Gaudinot later earned a fourth-degree black belt in karate.

 Mixed martial arts career

 Early career

 After many years of training, in 2008, Gaudinot made his amateur debut.
 He held a 3–1 record as an amateur before turning professional in 2009.